FamilySearch/pewpew/README.md

 # Pewpew
+## Getting started
+1) Grab the latest binary from the release tab.
+2) Create your config file.
+3) Execute your test from the command line with `./pewpew loadtest.yaml` (Linux) or `pewpew.exe loadtest.yaml` (Windows).
+4) View the results using the viewer (found in the [pewpew-results-viewer/dist/](../pewpew-results-viewer/dist)) by opening index.html from your local machine in your browser and dragging the results file onto the page, or by using the file selector button.

 ## Config file
 The pewpew executable requires a single parameter specifying the path to a load test config file.
 A config file is yaml with a particular schema.
 Here's a simple example: